Borda/dataset-histology-landmarks/README.md

 1. Install macro for export landmarks, such that select `Plugins -> Marcos -> Instal...` then select exporting macro `annotations/multiPointSet_export.ijm`.
 2. Select one image and click `Plugins -> Marcos -> exportMultipointSet`.
-3. Chose name the landmark file to be same as the image name without any annex.
+3. Chose a name the landmark file to be same as the image name without any annex.
 4. The macro automatically exports all landmarks from the image in `.csv` format into chosen directory.

 **Importing existing landmarks**
-For concretion already made landmarks or continuation from last time an importing landmarks would be needed to restore landmarks from file (Note, the macro uses `.csv` format).
+For concretion already made landmarks or continuation from last time, importing landmarks would be needed to restore landmarks from a file (Note, the macro uses `.csv` format).
 1. Install importing macro `annotations/multiPointSet_import.ijm`.
 2. Select one image and click
 `Plugins -> Marcos -> importMultipointSet`.